 Many of the best educational YouTube channels use animation.
 While some have their entire videos made in animation, others use animated overlays in their live-action videos.

 Animation packs plenty of benefits that position you for faster growth.

-For one, animated videos are more appealing to the eyes in comparison to other forms of videos; they are more engaging.
+For one, animated educational videos are more appealing to the eyes in comparison to other forms of videos; they are more engaging.
 In addition, they tell better stories, which is also effective in education.

 Animation also has high retention.
 So whatever you teach, the audience retains more information when animation is used.

 You might want to consider prioritizing animation in your YouTube channel as part of your growth strategy, as it promises great returns in the short and long run.

 Find a good video animation services provider that has extensive experience.
 Check out their portfolio of previous work.
 Also, ensure they specialize in different types of animation.
 Before setting up for a long-term contract, have them first create a custom animated video.
 See if it is good and matches your expectations.
 If yes, you can partner with them.
 If not, keep looking till you find a good match for you.

 You cannot rely on organic measures alone.
 Especially in the early days, to give your YouTube channel a boost, it’s a good strategy to invest in paid ads.